 Nespresso has two lines of capsule-based espresso machines:

-For our money, OriginalLine machines are better than VertuoLine machines because their pump produces more authentic espresso, the coffee tends to be hotter, and there's no barcode scanning system meaning you can find less-expensive third-party capsules.
+For our money, OriginalLine units are better than VertuoLine because their pump produces more authentic espresso, the resulting coffee tends to be hotter, and there's no barcode scanning system meaning you can find less-expensive pods from other roasters.

-One of Nespresso's best-selling machines, the OriginalLine Pixie is a touch more feature-rich than the uber-compact Essenza Mini with a pair of upgrades:
+One of Nespresso's best-selling models, the Pixie is a touch more feature-rich than the uber-compact Essenza Mini with a pair of upgrades:

-In terms of specs and performance, it's basically identical to the Inissia, except the Pixie has the aluminum exterior versus the Inissia's ABS plastic polymer housing.
+In terms of specs and performance, it's basically identical to the Inissia, except the Pixie has an aluminum exterior versus the Inissia's ABS plastic polymer housing.

-Capable of brewing shots from 1.35 oz to 3.70 oz, the Pixie has two programmable brew buttons that easily allow you to customize your shot size.
-Here's how it works:
+Capable of brewing espresso and lungo shots from 1.35 oz to 3.70 oz, the machine has two brew buttons, which you can program easily to customize your shot size.

 If you'd like to brew specialty beverages (like cappuccinos and lattes), you could always upgrade to the bundle or purchase the Aeroccino4 milk frother separately for your own home barista setup.